voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 - Winner-take-all elections entrench a two-party system.
 - And perhaps worst of all, power tends to corrupt, and skeptics wonder if the current system is rigged by corporate lobbying and campaign finance.

-Liquid Democracy aims to solve all of this, to offer the best of both systems.
+Liquid democracy aims to solve all of this, to offer the best of both systems.

 ### Delegation

-In a Liquid Democracy, you pick a trusted delegate to vote on your behalf when you’re not able to.
+In a liquid democracy, you pick a trusted delegate to vote on your behalf when you’re not able to.

 By default, you inherit your delegate’s votes on each piece of legislation, but you can manually override them on any issue.
 When you feel more informed or passionate, you can vote directly.